kartikp962/Ecommerce-website/README.md

 ## E_Commerce

-This is my second repository. this website is fully responsive , and very awesome project using HTML,CSS,JS
+this website is fully responsive , and very awesome project using HTML,CSS,JS